Craig D. Blinderman and Robert Pollack

 Thursday 4:10-6:00 PM

-This seminar is designed to provide opportunities for readings and reflections on the experience of volunteer service work in the At Your Service program at Terence Cardinal Cooke Health Care Center.
-Students will learn how to critically reflect on their experiences at the health care center in the context of questions raised in the texts read in the seminar.
-Shared experiences and reflections on texts and interactions at TCC will enhance the critical reflection of all students engaged in the course.
-Students will experience what it means to be a long-term or short-term patient in a nursing home and will provide assistance and support, whether emotional or recreational, or by simply serving as the person consistently there for someone during chronic illness or at the end of their life.
+This seminar is designed to provide opportunities for readings and reflections on the experience of volunteer service work.
+Students will learn how to critically reflect on their experiences communicating with palliative care patients in the context of questions raised in the texts read in the seminar.
+Shared experiences and reflections on texts and interactions with patients will enhance the critical reflection of all students engaged in the course.
+Students will communicate remotely with a palliative care patient on a weekly basis and provide assistance and support, whether emotional or recreational, or by simply serving as a person consistently there for someone during chronic illness or at the end of life.
 At the core of this framework is the patient; however, it is important to think about the impact this will have on the student as well.
 Students will develop skills necessary to critically reflect on the significance of emotional care as a medical practitioner, as well as form a deeper understanding of the role of palliative care and comfort care in a life cycle of care.
 At least one prior semester of volunteer work in a clinical setting relevant to the syllabus is recommended, but not required.
-Application required, due April 18.
-Please download and complete the application, and email it to Brigid Connelly ([email protected]).
-View the Fall 2018 Syllabus.

 The development of this course was led by former RCSS intern Tess Ceronsky (SEAS '17).